FDelporte/FDelporte/README.md

 [![LinkedIn](https://img.shields.io/badge/Find_me_on-LinkedIn-blue?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/frankdelporte/)
 [![Webtechie](https://img.shields.io/badge/Find_me_on-Webtechie-blue?logo=firefox&logoColor=white)](https://www.webtechie.be)

+## You want to treat me a coffee?

+If you are using any of my projects, reading my blogs, watching my videos,... and want to support me in making more of these, you can [buy me a coffee](https://ko-fi.com/frankdelporte).

 ## About me

 Software developer/technical lead/writer with almost 30 years of experience in video, multimedia, technical project management, digital signage and (web) programming.